cicomsa/marketing-service/README.md

 ## Screenshots

+- how the application behaves in the browser/postman
+- how the application behaves in the terminal

 #### Happy path - flow 1

 - An event is emitted when customer signs up on the website via an endpoint that includes event and user details in the query params